lukkyjoe/bikeItemCounter/README.md

 #Data integrity assumptions
 I assumed that all ride objects are processed by my function, and that therefore, I can maintain a sorted array as data gets passed in.

+#TODO:
+Check that zero qty items are not counted